- acetylsalicylic acid

 Increased risk of gastrointestinal bleeding (see section 4.4).

-Antidiabetics, e.g. sulfonylureas
+Antidiabetics, e.g. sulfonylureas and insulin

 Digoxin and lithium